mahnoorahmed123/Predictive-Machine-Learning-Algorithms-for-Analyzing-Fuel-Price-Trends-in-Toronto/README.md

 # Predictive Machine Learning Algorithms for Analyzing Fuel Price Trends in Toronto

 This project, Predictive Machine Learning Algorithms for Analyzing Fuel Price Trends in Toronto, focuses on leveraging historical data to predict pump fuel prices in Toronto.
-The objective is to compare the performance of multiple machine learning models, including Linear Regression, Random Forest Regression, and KNN Regression, to determine the most accurate model for fuel price prediction.
-The project also aims to identify the key factors influencing fuel price trends.
+The primary objective is to compare the performance of multiple machine learning models—Linear Regression, Random Forest Regression, and KNN Regression—to determine the most accurate model for fuel price prediction.
+The project also seeks to identify the key factors influencing fuel price trends.

-Using real-world data from the Ontario Fuel Prices dataset, the analysis involves:
+Using real-world data from the Ontario Fuel Prices dataset, the analysis involves the following stages:

-1. Cleaning and preprocessing the data to focus solely on Toronto.
+1. Data Cleaning and Preprocessing:

+   * Focused the dataset on Toronto fuel price data.
+   * Handled missing values and transformed the data into a suitable format for analysis.

+2. Exploratory Data Analysis (EDA):

-2. Conducting exploratory data analysis (EDA) to uncover patterns and relationships in the data.
+   * Conducted EDA to uncover patterns and relationships in the data using visualizations like histograms, box plots, and scatter plots.
+   * Identified potential outliers and key trends in fuel price components.

+3. Machine Learning Model Training and Evaluation:

+   * Trained and tested the following machine learning models: Linear Regression, Random Forest Regression, KNN Regression
-3. Training and evaluating machine learning models using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R² Score.
+   * Evaluated the performance of these models using: Mean Absolute Error (MAE), Mean Squared Error (MSE), R² Score
+4. Results and Visualization:

-4. Visualizing actual vs. predicted prices to assess model accuracy and trends.
+   * Compared actual vs. predicted prices for each model.
+   * Generated comprehensive visualizations to assess model accuracy and identify trends in predictions.

-The insights from this project provide a comprehensive understanding of fuel price dynamics and help determine the most effective predictive model for future price forecasting.